raylightftw/test-webpage/README.md

 # test-webpage

 This project will let me exercise my current HTML and CSS skills.
-The goal is to create a decent looking webpage by modern standards by using nothing but basic HTML and CSS.
+The goal is to create a decent looking webpage by modern standards by using nothing but basic HTML and CSS, using the concepts of Flexbox I've learnt.